mustang-gan/mustang/mustang/README.md

     ```
     docker network inspect lpz-overlay
     ```
 5. Edit `general.yml` file to set autodiscover to `True` and include the IP addresses of the containers in order to allow the master to discover them.
+The `distribution` section of the `general.yml` file should include the following information:
     ```
     ...
     distribution: